AmpUpTech/router-prometheus-middleware/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/express-prometheus-middleware/community)

+This is a fork from joao-fontenele/express-prometheus-middleware to make it compatible with [pillarjs/router](https://github.com/pillarjs/router)

+Below is the documentation from original repo.

-This is a middleware for express servers, that expose metrics for prometheus.
+This is a middleware for express/router servers, that expose metrics for prometheus.

 The metrics exposed allows to calculate common RED (Request, Error rate, Duration of requests), and USE (Utilisation, Error rate, and Saturation), metrics